 hi there all and happy 2009!!!! hope you all had wonderful holiday seasons

 and have started this new year off right!!!
-I am back in
+I am back in croatia after my

-ghana and wowowowowowowow....what an experience....here in croatia
+trip to ghana and wowowowowowowow....what an experience....here in croatia

 it's cold...we actually had a snow day this week with school, plus one day